With the beginning of the new year and a fresh start, I’ve been thinking and reading about how we structure our working hours.

 In thinking of retention and student success, the goals of working flexibly, remote, or online can be achievable goals of (almost) all campus professionals.
 Providing more opportunities to connect and engage our students is a clear pathway to this goal.
 You can implement any or all of these methods to drive more access, and you need to be committed to offering support to students in a format that works best for them (and for you).
 Be open to suggestions and to new ideas from both students and fellow colleagues on your campus.

-Go forth and do good for your students!
+Now go forth and do good for your students!